websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/configurable-application/scoping-configurations.md

 ## Specify Scope in the Configuration Interface

 Scoping a configuration requires a few different steps.
 First, specify the scope in your configuration interface.
 Use the `@ExtendedObjectClassDefinition` annotation to set your scope.
 Use `Scope.SYSTEM` for system scope.
 Use `Scope.COMPANY` for instance scope.
 Use `Scope.GROUP` for site scope.
-Use `Scope.PORTLET_INSTANCE` for the portlet scope.

 ```{literalinclude} ./scoping-configurations/resources/liferay-n2f3.zip/n2f3-web/src/main/java/com/acme/n2f3/web/internal/configuration/N2F3WebConfiguration.java
    :language: java